socsieng/loyaltyapi-demo/README.md

 # Google Pay Loyalty API Demo

-This repository contains a [Google Loyalty API][passes] demo application with the front-end built using `create-react-app` and the back-end implemented with [Node.js][nodejs] and hosted with Firebase Functions; both written with TypeScript.
+This repository contains a [Google Loyalty API][passes] demo application with the front-end built using `create-react-app` and the back-end implemented with [Node.js][nodejs] and hosted with Firebase Functions.

 ## Before you start